bandprotocol/vrf-and-bridge-contracts/contracts/bridge/README.md

 ### merkleInnerHash

-This function takes two bytes `left` and `right` and then does these the following steps.
+This function takes two bytes `left` and `right` and then do these the following steps.

 1. append `left` with `right` and then prepend it with a byte 01.
 2. return sha256 of the result from `1.`.